Jurisdictional Lines Overview

 To initiate input into the regulatory development process, DHEC convened a Beachfront Jurisdictional Line Stakeholder Workgroup (Workgroup) between October 2018 and February 2019.
 The Workgroup was tasked with providing recommendations to DHEC to: 1) clarify the definition of a primary oceanfront sand dune, and 2) develop strategies to qualify and measure “extraordinary erosion” as referenced in S.C.
 Code of Laws § 48-39-280(E)(4).

 The Workgroup examined an extensive amount of background information and available data to assist with member participation and discussion.
-A summary of this information and the details of the Workgroup’s discussions are documented in the Beachfront Jurisdictional Line Stakeholder Workgroup Final Report (May 2019).
+A summary of this information, details of the Workgroup’s discussions, and the group’s final recommendations were documented in the Beachfront Jurisdictional Line Stakeholder Workgroup Final Report (May 2019).

-The following are the final recommendations of the Workgroup.
-These final recommendations will assist DHEC with formulating regulations to implement the provisions of the Beachfront Management Reform Act.
+The final recommendations assisted DHEC with formulating regulations to implement the provisions of the Beachfront Management Reform Act.